EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

     typedef eosio::multi_index<"games"_n, game> games;
 ```

 16. Declare class methods and use the [[eosio::action]] attribute to let the compiler know this is a smart contract action.
-Click on this link for more information about [Generator Attributes](https://developers.eos.io/manuals/eosio.cdt/v1.6/guides/generator-attributes)
+Click on this link for more information on [generator attributes.](https://developers.eos.io/manuals/eosio.cdt/v1.6/guides/generator-attributes)
     Add this code to the .hpp file inside the public section of the class:

 ```c++